themetalfleece/neogma-docs/md/docs/Models/Finding-Nodes-And-Relationships.md

     },
     /* --> (optional) limits the query.
 It's useful when the purpose is to find whether a relationship exists */
     limit: 1,
+    /* --> (optional) minimum hops for a variable length relationship */
+    minHops: 1,
+    /* --> (optional) maximum hops for a variable length relationship.
+The value Infinity can be used for no limit on the max hops */
+    maxHops: 1,
     /* --> (optional) an existing session or transaction to use */
     session: null,
 });